Criminal Gang Activity in Georgia

 While on the campaign trail, Georgia’s newly elected governor, Brian Kemp, made a promise to crack down on gang activity.
 Back in April, Kemp told Marietta voters, “We have a gang problem in Georgia.
 It’s a crisis.”
 And, investigators from the statewide organization GGIA (Georgia Gang Investigators Association)—comprised of criminal justice professionals who work to prevent gang-related crimes—agree with the new governor, according to a May 2018 article in the AJC.

 In the article, Georgia’s Gang Situation is Getting Worse, Investigators Say, GGIA sent out a survey to law enforcement agencies throughout the state, which identified more than 35,000 individual gang members in Georgia with the expectation of that number to rise.
-Right now, there are an estimated 1,000 gangs in Metro Atlanta and 70 to 80 percent of all violent and property crimes are gang related.
+Right now, there are an estimated 1,000 gangs in Metro Atlanta and 70 to 80 percent of all violent and property crimes are gang-related.

 Backing his promise made to voters, Kemp proposed “Stop and Dismantle,” an initiative that includes a provision for a statewide gang-strike team and a plan to further empower the Attorney General’s Office to prosecute gangs across the state.
 Moreover, there are many crimes under Georgia law that are related to gang activity and it is important to know that you don’t have to be a member of a gang to be charged and convicted of gang activity.